Female Innovators Lab Fund

 Aviva is the world's leading Insurance, Wealth and Retirement business, helping 18.5 million customers in the UK, Ireland and Canada.
 Aviva invests deeply in their people, customers, society and the planet.
 They're here to be with people today, as well as working for a better tomorrow.
 Innovation is central to Aviva's strategy and their ambition to deliver great outcomes for customers.
 Additionally, Aviva Ventures provides expertise, global reach, and resources to help entrepreneurs scale.

 Where did the idea for the Lab come from?

 In addition to investing in early stage fintech companies, Anthemis has had its own venture studio since 2014, building businesses on a discretionary basis as well as with outside partners.
-Anthemis’ commitment to women in fintech, however, has been a part of its DNA since the business was founded by former Barclays executive, Amy Nauiokas, and her cofounder, Sean Park.
+Anthemis’ commitment to women in fintech, however, has been a part of its DNA since business was founded by former Barclays executive, Amy Nauiokas, and her cofounder, Sean Park.
 Additionally, Barclays and Anthemis have become natural partners in developing a solution to remove some of the key growth barriers of access to capital and support for female fintech founders, with the hope this will drive a more diverse set of products and services that Barclays can collaborate with to appeal to a wider audience.